agouy/straf/README.md

 ### What is STRAF?

-STRAF is a web application based on R/Shiny that allows perform forensics and population genetics analysis of STR data.
+STRAF is a web application based on R/Shiny to perform forensics and population genetics analysis of STR data.

 http://cmpg.unibe.ch/shiny/STRAF/